webmastersmith/WGU_Cloud_Computing/D320_Managing_Cloud_Security/CCSP.md

   - **Lack of Specific Skillsets**: more responsibility on customer. data security.
 - **Injection**
   - malicious user attempts to **inject a string of some type into a field** in order to manipulate the application’s actions to **reveal unauthorized data**.
 SQL, LDAP, or OS injections.
+- **Identity Management**
+  - giving access to resources based on persons identity.
+  - (e.g. user logs in to computer and has access to all their files/folders).
 - **IPSec or TLS (1.2 or higher)**
   - Preferred(secured) upload method to the cloud VPN.
 - **IRM (Information Rights Management)**